kosich/rxjs-autorun/README.md

  */
 ```

-*This will probably be fixed in future updates*
+*This might be fixed in future updates*

 ## 🤝 Want to contribute to this project?